launchdarkly/dotnet-test-helpers/README.md

 ## Compatibility

-This version of the project is built for three target frameworks:
+This version of the project is built for two target frameworks:

 * .NET Standard 2.0: Usable in .NET Core 2+, .NET 5+, and Xamarin.
-* .NET Framework 4.5.2: Usable in .NET Framework 4.5.2.
-* .NET Framework 4.6.1: Usable in .NET Framework 4.6.1 and above.
+* .NET Framework 4.5.2: Usable in .NET Framework 4.5.2 and above.

 ## Contents

+The NuGet package name is `LaunchDarkly.TestHelpers`.

 The namespace `LaunchDarkly.TestHelpers.HttpTest` provides a simple abstraction for setting up embedded HTTP test servers that return programmed responses, and verifying that the expected requests have been made in tests.

-* The underlying implementation of the `HttpTest` classes in the .NET Standard 2.0 build is [EmbedIO](https://github.com/unosquare/embedio).
-EmbedIO does not support .NET Framework 4.5.x, so the `HttpTest` implementation in .NET Framework 4.5.2 is based instead on the Windows-specific package [`Microsoft.AspNet.WebApi.OwinSelfHost`](https://docs.microsoft.com/en-us/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api).
+(The underlying implementation is `System.Net.HttpListener`.
+There are other HTTP mock server libraries for .NET, most of which also use `System.Net.HttpListener` either directly or indirectly, but they were generally not suitable for LaunchDarkly's testing needs due to either platform compatibility limitations or their API design.)

 ## Contributing